Juneteenth is coming quickly and SoIN Tourism wants to help you find a celebration to commemorate this important American holiday.

 Floyd County Library Cultural Arts Center Exhibit

-The Floyd County Library Cultural Arts Center in New Albany features temporary exhibits throughout the year, but it is also home to permanent exhibits including "Ordinary People, Extraordinary Courage: Men and Women of the Underground Railroad," which tells the story of New Albany's role in the Underground Railroad, and "Remembered: The Life of Lucy Higgs Nichols," an exhibit on one former slave who became a Civil War nurse.
+The Floyd County Library Cultural Arts Center in New Albany features temporary exhibits throughout the year, but it is also home to permanent exhibits including "Ordinary People, Extraordinary Courage: Men and Women of the Underground Railroad," which tells the story of New Albany's role in the Underground Railroad, and "Remembered: The Life of Lucy Higgs Nichols," an exhibit on one former enslaved woman who became a Civil War nurse.

 Town Clock Church Tours

-Tours of the historic Underground Railroad Town Clock Church will be held on Saturday, June 21, 2025, each hour, on the hour, beginning at 10:00 AM with the last tour beginning at 3:00 PM.
+Tours of the historic Underground Railroad Town Clock Church will be held on Saturday, June 13, 2026, each hour, on the hour, beginning at 10:00 AM with the last tour beginning at 3:00 PM.
 Tours last about one hour.
 The historic church’s antebellum congregation was involved in the Underground Railroad before, during and after the Civil War.
 Tour guides will provide history of the Underground Railroad movement in the metro area.
 The tour is free and open to the public, and donations are welcome.

 Completed in 1852, Town Clock Church, now known as the Second Baptist Church, stood as a beacon of hope for freedom seekers crossing the river, connecting cities in both slave and free states.
 It provided a safe haven amid a hostile environment on the arduous journey to freedom.
 Designated an official Network to Freedom site by the National Park Service on July 5, 2017, the historical "Town Clock Church" continues its legacy, maintained with the support of the charitable organization, Friends of the Town Clock Church.
 For more information and tour availability, click here.